UMM-CSci-3601-S25/backend-lab-elliotmahatir/LABTASKS.md

 - [ ] **Make sure that everyone in your group has edit privileges on the document.**
 - [ ] **Make sure that the link you turn in gives us at least comment privileges.**
-- [ ] **Include the URL of the GitHub repository for your group at the top of the GDoc.
+- [ ] **Include the URL of the GitHub repository for your group at the top of th
+      // You can alse
+      GDoc.
 This will make it easier for us to figure out which team is "Snoozing Llamas".**

 :bangbang: Make sure that your answers address the _purpose_ of